-Our designers are creating a vision for our renewable energy partners in Rwanda, in which a local cooperative will be given space to cultivate their entrepreneurial spirit.
+Our designers have created a vision for our renewable energy partners in Rwanda, in which a local cooperative will be given space to cultivate their entrepreneurial spirit!
 There is also a small library component to the design, so that the nearby powerhouse could divert a small percentage of electricity to the facility for community development programs.

-Volunteers Amanda Stahler, Tia Diaharpport, Tanya Wolfarth, and Dustin Sullivan have designed a Women’s Cooperative and Library near the Agahozo Shalom Youth Village in Rwanda!
+Volunteers Amanda Stahler, Tia DeHarpport, Tanya Wohlfarth, and Dustin Sullivan have designed a Women’s Cooperative and Library near the Agahozo Shalom Youth Village in Rwanda!
 This project is an effort to bring energy access, education, and empowerment to a village that borders an 8.5 MW solar field.
 We look forward to seeing this community grow and acquire more entrepreneurial opportunities for the local women!

 As part of an ongoing relationship with our humanitarian partner, our designers have added a medical clinic to the existing vocational village master plan.
 This design will integrate with the other phases of this development as well as serve the medical needs of the community in the DR!
 The overall master plan is currently in construction!

 This project, located in rural Malawi, serves an area of 75,000 people that has no easy access to good quality healthcare or education systems.
 The master plan will include a vocational school focused on commercial and mechanical training, agricultural training area, health outpatient unit, and solar powered housing.
 It looks at offering up numerous solutions and inspiring everyone to lead a better quality of life.

-Volunteer Laura Martinez de la Osa is working to develop a design for the Karwasa Art Foundation, which emerged from the vision of a member of the local Empowering Villages team in Rwanda.
-This facility will be used for vocational training and community programs specifically in the arts to fulfill the need for more specialized education in more rural areas of the country.
+Volunteer Laura Martinez de la Osa has designed a facility for the Karwasa Art Foundation, which emerged from the vision of a member of the local Empowering Villages team in Rwanda.
+This facility will be used for vocational training and community programs, specifically in the arts, to fulfill the need for more specialized education in more rural areas of the country.

 KIVI is a Community Vocational Education and Training Institute that aims to support the community of Kisoro Uganda, especially girls and those who could not manage to join University and other higher intuitions of learning (vulnerable children, orphans and marginalized groups of people).
 Leah is an emerging professional who recently stepped aside from her corporate job to focus on her true passion – humanitarian design.
 Leah created a masterful design!